-Over 80% of the Bank's customers are personal banking customers.
-Less than 20% are business and commercial banking customers serving a diverse number of industry types including manufacturing, real estate development, retail, wholesale, transportation, agriculture, commerce, and professional services.
+The Bank offers a variety of banking and financial services to both personal, small business and commercial customers.
+In many instances the owners or stakeholders of the business and commercial customers are also personal customers.
+The industries that we serve are diverse in both number and type and include, but are not limited to, manufacturing, real estate development, retail, wholesale, transportation, agriculture, commerce, and professional services.
 The majority of the Bank's loans are direct loans made to individuals and businesses in California where its branches or business lending centers are located.
-At December 31, 2021, the Bank's consumer loans net of deferred fees outstanding were \$1,071,551 (21.8%), commercial and industrial loans (including the Paycheck Protection Program [PPP] loans) outstanding were \$259,355,000 (5.3%), real estate construction loans of \$222,281,000 (4.5%), and commercial real estate loans were \$3,306,054,000 (67.2%) of total loans.
+At December 31, 2022, the Bank's consumer loans net of deferred fees outstanding were \$1,240,743,000 (19.2%), commercial and industrial loans outstanding were \$569,921,000 (8.8%), real estate construction loans of \$211,560,000 (3.3%), and commercial real estate loans were \$4,359,083,000 (67.6%) of total loans.
 The Bank takes real estate, listed and unlisted securities, savings and time deposits, automobiles, machinery, equipment, inventory, accounts receivable and notes receivable secured by property as collateral for loans.